matheusfillipe/GDScript-REPL/README.md

 The problem with this is that stdout and stderr will be displayed on the server while only the return will be shown on the client.

+To connect to the server you can run: `gdrepl client`.
+You can then type `help` to see what special server commands you can run like `clear`.

 ### Environtment variables

 If `DEBUG=1` is set then the server will keep writing the formed script to stdout.